pypeclub/pypeclub.github.io/docs/admin_install.md

 ```

 :::warning multiple platforms
-`pype download` will download packages only for current running platform.
+`pype download` will only download packages for currently running platform.
 So if you run it on Windows machine, only windows packages get downloaded (along with many universal ones).
-If you run `pype install --offline` on Linux machine then, it will probably fail as Linux specific packages will be missing.
+If you then run `pype install --offline` on Linux machine, it will probably fail as Linux specific packages will be missing.
 In multiplatform environments we recommend to run `pype download` on all used platform to combine all necessary packages into `vendor/packages`.
 :::

 :::caution multiplatform caveat
-There can be problem when using multiplatform environments with libraries compatibility.
+There can be problems with libraries compatibility, when using multiplatform environments.
 For example if using **PyQt 5.12**, there seems to be no problem on Windows, but using it on **Centos Linux 7** will cause problems because Centos ships with some older dependent libraries that will not work with aforementioned PyQt version.
 :::

 #### Forcing Installation